Fagear/Beta10Pin/README.md

 - Allows video from a VTR to be displayed in a camera's viewfinder when VTR is in playback mode
 - Works both with PAL and NTSC VTRs and cameras
 - Converts level and pulse pause commands from a camera to level "unpause" signal for a VTR (camera record button mode is auto-detected)
-- Allows "Record review" mode (via "RR" button) through backwards picture search
+- Allows "Record review" mode (via "RR" button) through picture search
 - Monitors VTR's state via serial link and indicates control errors via tally light blinking
-- Monitors input voltage and indicates low battery by blinking tally light in a camera
+- Monitors supply voltage and indicates low battery by blinking tally light in a camera
 - Monitors camera's power consumption and puts VTR in pause and stand by to preserve energy when camera is turned off
 - Allows powering camera without VTR from USB-C PD/QC source (12V input)
 - Outputs video and audio through 2xRCA if not connected to a VTR through 10-pin EIAJ connector